IGITUGraz/L2L/doc/intro.rst

 Some points to remember are the following:

-1. The call to `self._expand_trajectory` not only causes the trajectory to store more parameter values to explore, bu, due to the mechanism underlying :meth:`~pypet.trajectory.Trajectory.f_expand()`, also causes the :ref:`Pypet <Pypet-Section>` framework to run the optimizee :meth:`~ltl.optimizees.optimizee.Optimizee.simulate` function on these parameters.
+1. The call to `self._expand_trajectory` not only causes the trajectory to store more parameter values to explore, but, due to the mechanism underlying :meth:`~utils.trajectory.Trajectory.f_expand()`, also causes the framework to run the optimizee :meth:`~ltl.optimizees.optimizee.Optimizee.simulate` function on these parameters.
 Look at the documentation referenced in the footnote of iteration-loop_ for more details on this

 2.  **Always** build the optimizer to maximize fitness.
 The weights that are passed in to the optimizer constructor can be made negative if one wishes to perform minimization

-..
-See the `PyPet documentation <https://pythonhosted.org/pypet/manual/introduction.html#what-to-do-with-pypet>`_ for more
-.. documentation to understand how PyPet works.

 See the class documentation for more details: :class:`~ltl.optimizers.optimizer.Optimizer`